 Happy (late) President’s Day!
 Did you know that several U.S. Presidents spent time on the football field?
 Which one has been rumored to call a play from the White House?
-Here are some of our Founding Fathers in all their football glory:
+Here are some of our Commanders in Chief in all their football glory:

 John Kennedy played football at Harvard, but unlike his brothers who all excelled at the sport (both Robert & Edward were Harvard football lettermen), JFK did not progress beyond the JV team due to illness and injury in his freshmen year.
 Despite his physical ailments, JFK remained as active as possible in sports, often participating in touch football games with his family and friends which might have led him to create one of his most famous quotes: “We do not want our children to become a generation of spectators.
 Rather we want each of them to be a participant in the vigorous life.”